Ergodicity in Stationary Graph Processes: A Weak Law of Large Numbers: Optimal Mean Estimation with Graph Filters

 For the case in which $\lambda_{1}<1$ we reach a fundamental limit under which is not possible to achieve a better estimation.
 This situation occurs because on each successive step of the diffusion process, the information harnessed from neighboring nodes is less and less (because all the eigenvalues are less than $1$), eventually making it impossible to accurately estimate the mean.
 Alternatively, when $\lambda_{1}>1$, if $|\ccalM|=o(N)$ then the graph shift average \eqref{eqn_graph_shift_unbiased} is still consistent since at most finitely many values of $q_{m}$ do not follow the rate $o(N^{-\delta})$.
-When $|\ccalM|=\ccalO(N)$, then no assertions about the convergence rate of the graph shift average can be done.
+When $|\ccalM|=\ccalO(N)$, then no assertions about the convergence rate of the graph shift average can be done, and there is a fundamental constant approximation.
+In what follows, we address this issue, extending convergence for more general graphs.

-Alternatively, convergence rates can be tuned by the use of graph filters.
+Convergence rates can be tuned by the use of graph filters.
 Linear shift-invariant (LSI) graph filters are linear transformations that can be applied to the signal in a local fashion, operating only with the values of the signal at the neighborhood of each node \cite{segarra17-linear}.
 More precisely, let $\{h_{\ell}\}_{\ell=0}^{L-1}$ be a set of $L$ filter taps, then a LSI graph filter is the $N \times N$ matrix $\bbH=\sum_{\ell=0}^{L-1} h_{\ell} \bbS^{\ell}$, where $\bbS^{0}=\bbI_{N}$.
 Note that the output signal

 can be computed by accessing the values on the nodes in the $(L-1)$-hop neighborhood at most.
 For each hop $\ell$, the resulting shifted value on the node is further weighted by filter tap $h_{\ell}$, $\ell=0,\ldots,L-1$.
 The effect of LSI graph filters on the signal can also be analyzed by projecting the output $\bby$ on the frequency basis, $\tby = \bbV^{\Hr} \bby$.
 In order to do this, first define the GFT of the graph filter $\tbh \in \mbC^{N}$ as follows \cite{sandryhaila14}